KwokZL/Wi-Fi_IR-Remote-Controler/Readme.md

 > Additionally, this project also functions as an infrared development device.
 It can receive infrared signals for debugging purposes.

+> Feel free to submit Issues and PRs to improve the project together.

 ![img1](./imgs/img1.jpeg)

 ### Technologies/Hardware Used